Starting a Mid-Course Survey

 - Help students see how you value their feedback

-- Receive better feedback on final course evaluations
+- Receive better feedback on final course surveys

 What things do you hope to learn?